felikafelix/Hackintosh-Thinkpad-T480s/README.md

     - T480 Stock Panel color accuracy is not good.
     - Maybe issue with the color depth too.
     - There's workaround says need to spoof to skylake platform-id, but that will not work with ventura (only monterey and older)
+- Audio on Tahoe
+    Built in speaker is working great, but the jack headphone seems to have issue with audio after wake from sleep.
+Temporary solution is just restart the device.
 </details>